Vintage Tougatta Traditional Kokeshi by Yonamoto, Minoru

 Origin:

 Tougatta dolls are thought to be the oldest family members of the Traditional school.
-They originated in the Tougatta Onsen in the Miyagi Prefecture, and were subsequently being produced also at Aone Onsen, and the cities of Sendai, and Izumi.
+They originated in the Tougatta Onsen in the Miyagi Prefecture and were subsequently being produced also at Aone Onsen and the cities of Sendai, and Izumi.
 In the 1960s, Togatta craftsman founded the Tougatta Kiji Union, a cooperative that was able to gain the rights for reserved wood use from the Japanese Ministry of Forestry.
-The Tougatta style are easily found by collectors in an interesting range of variations.
+The Tougatta style is easily found by collectors in an interesting range of variations.

 Collector's note – characteristics/painting style:

-They are easily recognized by their narrow, columnar body shapes, tapering at the shoulders to a head that is wider than the rest of the doll, and more angular than round.
-Most Tougatta dolls have bangs split in two with side fringes, thin narrow eyes, and a split nose or cat-type nose.
-Several have paintings of chrysanthemums, (Kiku), plums (Ume), and iris (Ayame), usually in very stylized designs.
+Tougatta dolls are easily recognized by their narrow, columnar body shapes, tapering at the shoulders, to a head that is wider than the rest of the doll, and more angular than round.
+The head is a squeeze-in type, and it is covered with a painting of a chrysanthemum.
+Most Tougatta dolls have split bangs (Hachi), with side fringes, crescent-shaped double-lidded eyes (many of which have arched brows), and a split nose or cat-type nose.
+Several have paintings of chrysanthemums (Kiku), plums (Ume), and irises (Ayame), usually in very stylized designs.
 The dolls decorated with plum branches and blossoms are associated with Aone Onsen.
-There is also a group which have ‘banded’ bodies.
+There is also a group that has ‘banded’ bodies primarily in red with some green.
 These are decorated in a circular-style painting known as Rokoru Moyo, which is done as the doll is turned on the lathe.
-Here again, the head is a squeeze-in type, but cannot be turned to produce a ‘squeak’.
-The head is covered with a painting of a chrysanthemum.
+The most collectible type is the Tougatta Mokuma style, in which the body or kimono is intricately painted with a detailed and variable wood grain pattern.

-NOTE: Both Yajirou ad Togutta dolls are sometimes created with loose rings circling the waists.
-Literally carved from the same wood as the body, a very meticulous method!
-This treatment is referred to as 'Yamiyo' style kokeshi.
-It is also seen on Tsuchiyu dolls, though very rarely.
+NOTE: The rare Tougatta Yamiyo dolls are created with loose rings circling the waists.
+Carved from the same wood as the body- it is a very meticulous method!
+It is also seen on Yajirou and Tsuchiyu dolls, though just as rare.